Hagoromo Fulltouch Chalk: Establishment of Sejong Mall

+Closure of Hagoromo Bungu and succession

-In October 2014, company president Takayasu Watanabe released a statement announcing the company would stop chalk production in February 2015 and sales in March 2015.
-Watanabe, Ryuzo Watanabe's successor, mentioned reasons for the closure included the fact that "blackboards are no longer the norm in classrooms" and that "the number of students is also on the wane".
-In a 2015 interview, Watanabe also cited his declining health as a major reason for the closure.
+In October 2014, company president Watanabe Takayasu released a statement announcing the company would stop chalk production in February 2015 and sales in March 2015.
+Watanabe, Watanabe Ryuzo's successor, mentioned reasons for the closure included the fact that "blackboards are no longer the norm in classrooms" and that "the number of students is also on the wane".
+Watanabe also cited his declining health due to stomach cancer as a major reason for the closure.

-Final months

 The announcement to cease business led to the mass buying, hoarding, and reselling of chalk among its fanbase.

-By June 2015, Watanabe reported that production continued for a month longer than originally planned and finally ended on 31 March 2015.
+By June 2015, Watanabe reported that production had ended 31 March 2015, a month later than originally planned.